chanwoochoigit/chanwoochoigit.github.io/_news/announcement_2.md

 ---
 layout: post
-title: I graduated from the University of Edinburgh with a Master's in Informatics (MInf)
+title: I obtained my Master's degree in Informatics (MInf) from University of Edinburgh
 date: 2022-07-12 16:11:00-0400
 inline: false
 related_posts: false
 ---

-After the 5 years of grinding work, I finally <a href="https://youtube.com/shorts/yijBIPLCn84?si=ivZgiESW8MHZOCW-">graduated from uni</a>, with a Master's in Informatics (MInf) from the University of Edinburgh:
+After 5 years of grinding work, I finally <a href="https://youtube.com/shorts/yijBIPLCn84?si=ivZgiESW8MHZOCW-">graduated from uni</a>, with a Master's in Informatics (MInf) from the University of Edinburgh (Thesis: Extractive text summarisation of Privacy Policy documents using machine learning approaches).